nih-cfde/training-and-engagement/docs/TrainingRepoStyleGuide/3TutorialComponents.md

 *Conclusion*

 Briefly sum up the tutorial key points as a bullet point list (it could be a restatement of the learning objectives if any were stated in the Introduction).
-Use the admonition format:
+Use the admonition `note` format:

 ```
 !!! note "Key Points"